Home Planning & Renovations

 Avoid Contrast In Nude Bathrooms

 In general, we tend to avoid very dark cabinetry in a light nude bathroom.
-You’ll want to avoid harsh contrast between walls, cabinetry and hardware and aim for a more tone-on-tone approach Gold, brass, and bronze hardware is warmer and offers a less contrast with a nude color scheme than black and chrome fixtures.
+You’ll want to avoid harsh contrast between walls, cabinetry, and hardware and aim for a more tone-on-tone approach Gold, brass, and bronze hardware is warmer and offers less contrast with a nude color scheme than black and chrome fixtures.

 How To Use Natural Light In Nude Bathrooms

 Selecting the right nude shade in the bathroom depends on how light or dark you want the overall color scheme to be – and the amount of natural light in the bathroom.
-Bathrooms with lots of natural light can accommodate nudes in more saturated shades, while bathrooms with less natural light would do best with softer shades to avoid looking garish under strong LED lighting.
+Bathrooms with lots of natural light can accommodate nudes in more saturated shades, while bathrooms with less natural light would do best with softer shades to avoid looking garish under intense LED lighting.
 We recommend that LED lights be dimmable for a nude bathroom to look its best and be most comfortable to use – which is what it’s all about!